nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ## Valid data field inputs
 This section describes the requirements of the specified data fields.
-Aside from Variants, data fields must contain at least one non-whitespace character (i.e. blank inputs are not accepted).
+Data fields must contain at least one non-whitespace character (i.e. blank inputs are not accepted).

 ### Name
 * Names must only contain letters and spaces.